 Jack Kennedy believed as a Liberal Democrat that freedom should be defended.
 And that part of that, not all of it, but part of that meant having a strong defense, but that a strong defense shouldn't be the only tool thats used to defend freedom.
 But something that we can and should use when we are under attack and something to use to prevent others from attacking us.
 And this is just liberalism as it relates to foreign policy.

-JFK believed that government should provide national security and law enforcement, but also helping people who are down who can't fend for themselves, give them an opportunity to get themselves back on their feet.
+JFK believed that government should provide national security and law enforcement, but also help people who are down who can't fend for themselves, give them an opportunity to get themselves back on their feet.
 And become productive in life.
-This is how liberalism is different from progressivism, democratic socialism, or libertarianism.
+This is how liberalism is different from what's called progressivism, but is really democratic socialism.
 Jack Kennedy as far as I'm concern at least, was the last Liberal Democrat nominated by a major political party for President.